GitLab Commands

 idf-ci gitlab pipeline-variables

-This command analyzes the current GitLab pipeline environment and determines what variables to set for controlling pipeline behavior.
-It outputs variables in the format KEY=”VALUE” for each determined variable, which can be used with GitLab’s export feature.
+This command analyzes the current GitLab pipeline environment and outputs variables as KEY=VALUE for use with GitLab’s export feature.

 For more details about the generated variables, please refer to the API documentation.